No ICE in Cary

 Attend the next Wake County Commissioner meeting

-Next meeting is Mon Mar 2 at 5:00 - full schedule
+Next meeting is Mon Apr 20 at 2:00 - full schedule

 Room 2700, Wake County Justice Center, 300 S Salisbury St, Raleigh

-Sign up to make a public comment here, starting 9am that day
+Submit written comment here, starting 9am that day

+Can sign up for public comment right before the meeting.
 More info about making public comments here

 More info about the meeting here